What to expect from your Be Internet Legends assembly

 What other resources support the Be Internet Legends assembly?

-There is also a free scheme of work with PSHE Association-accredited lesson plans, poster and stickers, which expands on the topics covered in the assembly.
-It is free to order for every UK Key Stage 2 teacher, to build their own internet safety lessons, suitable for ages 7-to-11 years-old.
-There is also a free online Interland game, as featured in the assembly, which is a great way to engage pupils in the whole programme while learning to make better choices in the online world.
-The game is quick, easy to play and can be found here.
+The free Be Internet Legends curriculum pack includes PSHE Association-accredited lesson plans, poster and stickers.
+The lessons include activities that expand on the topics covered in the assembly.
+The Be Internet Legends curriculum pack is free to order for every UK Key Stage 2 teacher with lessons suitable for children aged 7 to 11.
+There is also a free online game called Interland, as featured in the assembly, which is a great way to engage pupils in the whole programme while learning to make better choices in the online world.
+The fun game can be found here.

 Are there any other Be Internet Legends resources for families?